alexsludds/alexsludds.github.io/_includes/cv.md

 <tr>
   <td class='col-md-2'>Integrated Photonic Design</td>
   <td>
+    I have led tapeouts in CMOS pilot Line foundries (AIM photonics) on multiple ocassions for both my own designs and incorporating designs more many individuals.
 I have fabricated and tested several large scale silicon photonic chips in commercial CMOS pilot line foundries.
-Several of these systems have hundreds of active photonic devices which are used simultaneously.
+Many of these systems have hundreds of active photonic devices which are used simultaneously.

     Tools:
     Proficient: Lumerical FDTD, Lumerical Mode, Synopsys Optisim